-"...treat others with respect at all times.
+"...always treat others with respect and respect at all times.
+I will consider and respect the views of others.
 This includes considering the views of others and being tolerant of differences.

-You must adhere to both the letter and the spirit of our equal opportunities policy."
+...will you must adhere to both the letter and the spirit of our Equal Opportunities and Human Rights Policy."